jay3ss/csis-211/labs/lab04/specifications.md

     - Update a cell's state
     - Change the number of rows and columns
     - Change the state of the cells
+    - Get the number of columns
+    - Get the number of rows
+    - Get the cell at an arbitrary position within the grid

 - Collaborators
     - Cell